NambyoneQ/rag-a-muffin/README.md

 This project is a Flask-based web application designed to demonstrate and implement a local Retrieval-Augmented Generation (RAG) chatbot.
 It allows users to interact with a Large Language Model (LLM) powered by LM Studio, augmented with a knowledge base for contextual responses.

+This system is designed and developed to meet the management needs of small and medium-sized enterprises.
+The goal is to allow leaders to stay informed about ongoing projects and tasks at any level and to make informed decisions.

+At this stage, the RAG (Retrieval Augmented Generation) system ingests documents and open-source code.

+The current challenge is to find the right balance for chunk size, indexing, and retrieval to minimize hallucinations or confusion by the LLM.
+The LLM currently in use is quite versatile: Llama-3.1-8b-ultralong-4m-instruct.

 ## Table of Contents

 - [Features](#features)